int19h/jbomohi/dict/selpre/comments.md

 officially recognized as "personality/a persona"?
 And we can't "give" something a place; the place structure of a gismu is fixed.

+## 2010-05-07T16:36:57Z — tijlan (comment 505, in reply to 504)

+Re: Place structure

+arj wrote:
+> I'm not sure I understand you right.
+What is it about {prenu} that is
+> officially recognized as "personality/a persona"?
+And we can't "give"
+> something a place; the place structure of a gismu is fixed.

+One of the official definitions of {prenu} is "x1 displays personality/a persona".
+Two arguments are officially recognized/identified here: the displayer, and the displayed.
+This "personality/a persona" is not defined for its place, but it's the second argument mentioned in the very official definition; so, if {prenu} were ever to have an explicit x2, it would be this argument.
+The meaning of {selpre} should be sufficiently predictable from the conventional definition of {prenu}.
+This is not so much changing the place structure as defining the place of an already officially identified argument within the established definition.